Amin-Siddique/HackBackpackers_AminSiddique/README.md

 # How to run

 The code can be executed with python on machine.
-For my purpose i've used databricks community version to spin up a python cluster which is free of cost.
+For this purpose i've used databricks community version to spin up a python cluster which is free of cost.

 # Any other points to mention